 The wage garnishment letter you receive will outline how much of your employee’s “disposable earnings” you should garnish.

-According to Title III of the Consumer Credit Protection Act (CCPA), disposable earnings are whatever income is left over after legal deductions but before nonrequired deductions, like health insurance premiums.
-The CCPA outlines garnishment laws for employers, but you’ll also need to follow your state garnishment requirements, which may have tighter rules around how much can be withheld.
+What’s disposable income?
+Good question.
+According to Title III of the Consumer Credit Protection Act (CCPA), disposable earnings are whatever income is left over after legal deductions (like the ones listed just below) but before non-required deductions, like health insurance premiums.

 Legal deductions usually include: